UCL/research-computing-with-cpp/04cpp3/templates.md

 - A **class template** is not a class, it is a template which can be used to generate the definition of a class once the template arguments have been filled.
 For example, `vector<>` is a class template which can be used to generate vector classes which hold different types of data, but you cannot create a vector object with no type in the angle brackets.
 - A **template class** is a class that has been created from a template.
 For example `vector<int>` is a template class that has been generated from the `vector` class template by providing the type `int` as a template argument. `vector<int>` is an entirely separate class from `vector<double>`.

 The other containers in the standard library are also class templates, which require you to provide template arguments to instantiate concrete classes.
 Note that some may take more than one template argument, for example `map<>` takes two types: one for the keys and one for the values.
+Type for a map from strings to integers would be `map<string, int>`.

 We can define a class template using the following syntax:
 ```cpp